harvardartmuseums/api-docs/sections/image.md

 **renditionnumber** describes the unique name for the image; this often takes the form of a prefix + serial number; the prefix can provide hints as to when, why, and how we made the image

+**date** describes either the date of creation of the image record in our collections management system OR the date of creation of the image itself (this is very fuzzy data)

 **baseimageurl** describes the primary internet address for the image and is delivered through our [default image delivery service](https://github.com/harvardartmuseums/api-docs#default-service)

 **iiifbaseuri** describes the root of the address for accessing the image through our [IIIF image delivery service](https://github.com/harvardartmuseums/api-docs#iiif)

 **format** describes the [media type/MIME type](https://www.iana.org/assignments/media-types/media-types.xhtml) of the image (typically image/jpeg)

+**alttext** describes the most relevant, prominent features or general characteristics of the image

+**description** describes the image content in detail

+**caption** describes the image, often listing more technical information about the view (recto, verso, profile, 3/4 view)

+**technique** describes the photography equipment and software used during the production of the image

 #### Examples

 > https://api.harvardartmuseums.org/image/465905
-> Returns the full record for the image of the object "Untitled [with Anna May Wong]”.
+> Returns the full record for image 465905 which depicts the object "Untitled [with Anna May Wong]”.

 #### Response